 Outreach Program Coordinator

 Bianca Solis is the Outreach Program Coordinator for New Politics Forum.
 She previously worked as a fundraising associate at Norma Denham & Associates, a full- service political consulting firm.
 She assisted political candidates in State, County, and City races in meeting their campaign fundraising goals by coordinating various fundraising events and growing their donor base.
-Prior to her active participation in local politics, she was an Assistant Program Manager for Student Services at the Hispanic Association of Colleges and Universities.
-There was she given the opportunity to work with students from across the country and was responsible for the recruitment and promotion of a national internship program and scholarship opportunities.
-She also assisted in the coordination of local professional development events, regional STEM Summits and an annual higher education conference.
+Prior to her work in local politics, she was an Assistant Program Manager for Student Services at the Hispanic Association of Colleges and Universities.
+There she had the opportunity to work with students from across the country and managed the recruitment and promotion efforts for a national internship program and scholarship opportunities.
+She also supported the coordination of local professional development events, regional STEM Summits, and an annual higher education conference.
 Bianca received her B.A in Communication Studies at the University of Texas at Austin.